hotsh/nelumba/README.md

                  to an existing Activity.
 ```

-### Author
+### Person

 This represents a person that creates or contributes content in the feed.
-Feed and Activity can both have one or more Authors or Contributors.
+Feed and Activity can both have one or more Persons or Contributors.
 One can
 represent a great deal of information about a person.

 #### Usage

 ```
-author = Lotus::Author.new(:name => "wilkie",
+author = Lotus::Person.new(:name => "wilkie",
                            :uri => "https://rstat.us/users/wilkie",
                            :email => "wilkie@xomb.org",
                            :preferredUsername => "wilkie",